 This impact toolkit contains advice about reporting findings.

-Evaluation Support Scotland
+Evaluation Support Scotland (ESS)

-This six-page document gives information about planning and constructing a report.
+- This six-page document gives information about planning and constructing a report.
 There is guidance about reporting quantitative and qualitative findings and drawing attention to the headline results.

 This nine-page document provides information on preparing written reports.
-There are useful tips on presenting numerical and qualitative data.
+There are useful tips on presenting both numerical and qualitative data.

-Report and Support Use of Findings: Better Evaluation.
+Report and support use of findings Better Evaluation

-Top Tips to Communicate Research Effectively: Scottish Third Sector Research Forum.
+Top tips to communicate research effectively Scottish Third Sector Research Forum

-Making Data Meaningful Part 2: A Guide to Presenting Statistics.
-The United Nations Economic Commission for Europe.
+Making data meaningful part 2: a guide to presenting statistics The United Nations Economic Commission for Europe

 This resource is accessible and clearly written.
 It contains lots of advice and tips.
 There are sections on presenting data in tables and charts with examples of ‘good’ and ‘bad’ presentations and on writing style and wording.

-Interactive Graph Chooser.
-Depict Data Studio.
+Interactive graph chooser Depict Data Studio

 This resource provides guidance on using tables and charts.
 There is a section on how to report findings on the internet and social media.
-The section on the ONS House style may be useful for prompting reflection on language and the general tone of any reporting.
+The section on the Office for National Statistics House style may be useful for prompting reflection on language and the general tone of any reporting.